 This is part 3 in our 3-part mini-series all about cowriting!
-In case you missed the first two parts, here they are:

 So you’ve decided to give cowriting a try.
 You’ve gone to a local open mic night and met some awesome other songwriters and artists you want to write with.
 All that’s left to do is get some time on the books to sit down and write!